Breaking the Curse of Dimensionality with Convex Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we have provided a detailed analysis of the generalization properties of convex neural networks with homogenous non-decreasing activation functions.
-Our main result is the adaptivity of the method to underlying linear structures such as the dependence on a low-dimensional subspace, a setting which includes non-linear variable selection.
+In this paper, we have provided a detailed analysis of the generalization properties of convex neural networks with positively homogenous non-decreasing activation functions.
+Our main new result is the adaptivity of the method to underlying linear structures such as the dependence on a low-dimensional subspace, a setting which includes non-linear variable selection in presence of potentially many input variables.

 All our current results apply to estimators for which no polynomial-time algorithm is known to exist and we have proposed sufficient conditions under which convex relaxations could lead to the same bounds, leaving open the existence or non-existence of such algorithms.
 Interestingly, these problems have simple geometric interpretations, either as binary linear classification, or computing the Haussdorff distance between two zonotopes.